Azure/portaldocs/portal-sdk/generated/react-index.md

 React dev tools via browser extension does not currently work with ReactViews, due to limitations around IFrames.
 Instead, we have included the dev tools built into each IFrame.
 To use them, ensure you have loaded the portal with
 `clientoptimizations=bundle` or `clientoptimizations=false`, click within the experience and use the shortcut `ctrl + alt + t`.
 The dev tools should show up, if you see yellow boxes, your focus was likely set outside of the ReactView.

 More improvements are still being worked on in this space, including resize.
-If you have suggestions, please submit them on [User Voice](#user-voice).
+If you have suggestions, please submit them using our [filing requests](#filing-requests) process.

-> Note: React dev tools is currently not supported in IE.

 <a name="reactviews-additional-features-localization"></a>
 ### Localization